scuzzydude/asimov/asimov.md

 That company was somehow connected to Tony in New Jersey, and it went under.
 My drummer's mom worked at Compaq Computer on the night shift assembly line and used some insider voodoo to get me a temp job under her general protection.
 We worked on a Printed Circuit Board (PCB) manufacturing line, we made huge motherboards for servers.
 It was an air-conditioned job, and I learned several roles rapidly, but none needed computer skills.
 Late at night, you had to stay awake or risk instant termination if you were spotted dozing by a supervisor.
 It was very difficult as the line was often stalled for hours at a time due to changeovers or supply chain issues.
 There was one lady who did stuff on the computer.
 She'd open reports and print them, then collate them manually and then print out another report, which she would give to the boss.
 You couldn't read books on the assembly line even if there was nothing to do.
 I quickly figured out the best thing to do was look busy when there was nothing to do or somebody would make me do something I didn't want to do.

 Computers in those days came with a set of manuals, including a BASIC programming manual.
-Extra books that came with new systems were always around the line and were the one kind of reading material allowed on the floor besides specifications and work orders and schematics.
+Extra books that came with new systems were always around the line and were the one kind of reading material allowed on the floor besides specifications, work orders and schematics.
 I found that I could teach myself BASIC by figuring out how to collate all the files and print them out and save the lady some time each night.
 It probably took about a month.

 Didn't go like I thought when I unveiled my innovation to the lady.
 Turns out she liked staying late to turn in the reports so she could get a half-hour overtime pay every day.
 Plus, complaining about staying late to the young people gave her a way to stay awake all night.
 My drummer's mom rescued me, but I was banished to another shift in a negotiated truce.